dusty-nv/jetson-inference/docs/aux-streaming.md

 output = videoOutput("my_video.mp4", options={'codec': 'h264', 'bitrate': 4000000})
 ```

-The input settings will match the closest resolution/framerate available, but it's recommend to check your camera's [supported formats](#v4l2-formats) first.
+The input settings will use the closest resolution/framerate available, but it's recommend to check your camera's [supported formats](#v4l2-formats) first.

 ### C++
 ```c++